Error-Building Decoding of Linear Block Codes: Conclusion

 \section{Conclusion}

-EBD is applicable to any linear block code for codeword recovery, provided that the parity-check matrix of the code is known.
+EBD is applicable to low-redundancy linear block codes for codeword recovery, provided that the parity-check matrix is known.
 This framework reformulates ML decoding as the task of finding the globally optimal error-building block for a given syndrome, where this block corresponds to the most likely error pattern and is obtained from a collection of locally optimal blocks of limited size.
 The theorem on recursive construction enables an efficient iterative construction of these locally optimal blocks.
 For extended Hamming codes, the special structure of the parity-check matrix provides an additional complexity-reduction method via the offline exclusion, which can be combined with the dynamic online exclusion to discard non-contributing blocks early in the decoding procedure.
 The fully optimized EBD for extended Hamming codes significantly reduces the average computational cost, particularly at high $E_b/N_0$.
-This error-building approach has good generality, and the complexity-reduction techniques can be extended to other code families where algebraic properties can be exploited.
+This error-building approach has good generality, and the complexity-reduction techniques can be potentially extended to other algebraic codes.